 The Cañariaco Copper Project is an advanced stage porphyry copper exploration and development project located in Northern Peru.
 The Company is reviewing opportunities for further optimization of economics with a specific focus of identifying the potential for a higher grade and lower throughput which would reduce the required project capital for Cañariaco Norte.
 Additionally, the Company intends to further explore opportunities to identify additional mineral deposits within the Cañariaco Copper Project.
-At Cañariaco Norte both Pre-Feasibility and Feasibility level (50% completed) studies indicate a robust large- scale project using a copper price of \$2.50 per pound.
+At Cañariaco Norte engineering studies to date indicate a robust large- scale project using a minimum copper price of \$2.50 per pound.

-The Company has a 100% interest in the mineral rights of the Cañariaco Copper Project subject to a 0.5% NSR.
+The Company has a 100% interest in the mineral rights of the Cañariaco Copper Project subject to a 0.5% NSR held by Anglo Pacific.